 Subscribe to our newsletters to get stories like this delivered directly to your inbox.

 196-11 Northern Boulevard between 196th Street and Francis Lewis Boulevard

-Founded in 1992, this mini-chain has three locations in Queens and offers cuts for grown-ups and children.
-Little kids can sit in cute themed chairs (a police car, a train, a fire truck), and watch cartoons on flat-screen TVs or play video games on PlayStations while their hair gets chopped.
+Founded in 1992, this location offers cuts for grown-ups and children.
+Little kids can sit in cute themed chairs (a police car, train, or fire truck) and watch cartoons on flat-screen TVs or play video games on PlayStations while their hair gets chopped.
 Want more than just a trim?
 Barbershop Steve 3000 does trendy 'dos and even temporary funky hair colors for kids.

 20-06 Utopia Parkway near 20th Avenue

-Opened by a third generation barber and local family man, this haircutting spot is divided into two distinct section: An old-school barber shop for men and a toy-filled Kids Zone featuring police and airplane seats, walls decorated with Mickey Mouse and other cartoon characters, and a waiting room with Xbox and Nintendo video games.
+Opened by a third-generation barber and local family man, this haircutting spot is divided into two distinct sections: An old-school barbershop for men and a toy-filled kids salon featuring police and airplane seats, cartoon character wall decals, and a waiting room with video games.
 Utopia strives to be a salon where all kids feel comfortable, even children with special needs.
-Inspired by his wife's work as a special needs teacher, the owner has created a sensory-friendly atmosphere with dimmed lights, customized quiet clippers, and staff trained to handle children with autism or other special needs.
+Inspired by his wife's work as a special needs teacher, the owner has created a sensory-friendly atmosphere with dimmed lights, customized quiet clippers, and staff trained to handle all children.